 You can see some of the novel solutions being adopted by other local councils here.

-If you’d like to receive future cedamia blog articles (one or two a month) directly to your inbox, click the Follow button below and set how you prefer to receive them.
+If you’d like to receive future cedamia blog articles about new CEDs and council post-CED actions (one or two a month) directly to your inbox, click the Follow button below and set how you prefer to receive them.